TomasHubelbauer/html.js/readme.md

 The component class must inherit from `Component` directly.
 This is because of some trickery used to determine if the class name matches the file name.
 If you do not want this feature, fork Paper and remove this restriction.

+## To-Do

+### Split off `Component.js` into a new `paper-wc` repository

+Paper should be usable without it and essentially implement the ideas I have been contemplating in my `acter` and `fragment` repositories.
+By pulling this web component helper class out, I'll be able to add non-web-components based demos and delete the `acter` and `fragment` repositories making Paper my final word on a build-system-less UI framework.